exanauts/CUDSS.jl/docs/src/uniform_batch.md

 #### Batch factorization of matrices with a common sparsity pattern

-!!! compat
+!!! note
-  This functionality requires CUDSS.jl v0.5.3 and above
+    This functionality requires CUDSS.jl v0.5.3 and above.

 ## Batch LU